Is my 15 year old son on the hook for child support?

 As you have learned, when an unmarried woman becomes pregnant, the father of her baby may have very limited rights.
-There are a number of scenarios that could play out.
+There are a number of scenarios that could play out, including with minors and child support.
 Here are a few quick facts:

 - The pregnant woman may not tell him about the pregnancy.

 - She might have the baby and place it for adoption, telling the professionals involved that she doesn’t know who the father is.

 - An unmarried man’s name does not go on his child’s birth certificate unless the birth mother agrees to it or a court orders it.